Customizing Vim

 • this plugin comes with Vim, see :h matchit for further details

-• ! is used to prevent loading this plugin when Vim is started with --noplugin CLI option
+• ! is used to prevent loading this plugin when Vim is started with the --noplugin CLI option

 vim-surround is used here as an example for a third-party package.
 Installation instructions (provided in this repository) are shown below, assuming you want to enable this package at startup: